 The imposing brick building had a white stone tower feature in the central section above the entrance.
 Seating inside the auditorium was provided for 1,462 in the stalls and 790 in the circle.
 It was re-named Gaumont in 1937.

 The Gaumont was closed on 2nd December 1961 for sub-division, with a dance hall occupying the former stalls area, and a 1,043-seat cinema in the former circle area, which had been extended forward.
 This opened as the Odeon on 10th September 1962, a day after the town’s previous Odeon on Frankfort Street had closed.

 The Odeon continued until closing on 9th April 1980, and in December 1980, it was converted into a roller disco in the former stalls area.
 From 1987, it became a nightclub and rock music venue, last known as ‘The Boulevard’ the building then stood empty and unused.
 I believe the former circle area containing the Odeon cinema remained closed and unused during this time.

-In the summer of 2013, it was converted into a church.
+In the summer of 2013, it was converted into a religious broadcast studio.

 It is currently on the Buildings at Risk list and is part of the local Conservation Area.

 Just login to your account and subscribe to this theater